semuconsulting/PyGPSClient/README.md

 **Linux:**

-To create an application launcher for Linux distributions like Ubuntu, create a text file named `pygpsclient.desktop` with the following content (*adapted for your particular environment*) and copy this to the `/home/myuser/.local/share/applications` folder, e.g.
+To create an application launcher for most Linux distributions, create a text file named `pygpsclient.desktop` with the following content (*adapted for your particular environment*) and copy this to the `/home/myuser/.local/share/applications` folder, e.g.

 ```
 [Desktop Entry]